aryakdangol/paypal-ms/README.md

 - Use auth/signup to register a user
 - Login the user using auth/login
 - Use the jwt generated in previous step to create an order using /api/payments/createOrder
+- On createOrder api add the ngrok host under successUrl and cancelUrl.
 - You can view your created orders using /api/payments/getAllOrders endpoint
 - To view the details of order use /api/payments/viewOrder/{orderId} where orderId is the paypal generated order id.
 - To approve the order simply follow the approvalLink from the viewOrder or createOrder api.
 Please note that to approve you must be sign into a personal account